ErillLab/TF_GA/docs/objectsStructure.md

 Meta-parameters:

 - Width: length of DNA recognition region (bp)
-- Depth: simulated number of sequences making up the motif (i.e. max counts)
+- ~~Depth: simulated number of sequences making up the motif (i.e. max counts)~~

 Variables:
-- ID_origin: Specifies the ID from the parent organism
 - numpy array PWM
-- numpy array PSSM (not a Biopython motif, it reduces mutation and crossover possibilities, in my opinion)
+- numpy array PSSM (not a Biopython motif, but can be reinspected)
-- last position
-- last score
+- ~~last position (this should be an array, so better to have it in another location)~~
+- ~~last score (if negative datasets change over the execution, last score will "almost" never have the same value)~~
 Methods:

 - Mutation sub-methods